byteford/homeauto/Readme.md

 return resourceLightRead(ctx, d, m)
 ```

-- run `sh build.sh NAME 0.0.1`
+- run `sh build.sh NAME 0.0.1` - Will through an error, but the light will be created
 - If you now go back to `URL:8123`, you should see a light appear

 ## 8. Saving the state

-- Having a way of creating light but not saving anything about them its that useful
+- Having a way of creating light but not saving anything about them isn't that useful
 - still in `./provider/homeauto/resource_Light.go` lets add to the `resourceLightRead` function that will let terraform ask the api what states its in
 - replace the body of the `resourceLightRead` function with